Adoption Basics

 Items to buy.

-Our dogs all come with collars, leashes, a toy, at least two meals of current food, and medical records.
-Wondering what kind of items we recommend you purchase before adopting?
-We've got you covered.
+Our adoptable dogs come with collars, leashes, a toy, a cow hoof, at least two meals of current food, and records.

 Here is our recommended shopping list for new adopters:

 - Slow feeder bowl (not for flat-nosed dogs).
 Freeze some wet food in your slow feeder bowl and add kibble and other food items at dinner time for a more satisfying meal.
-Feed your newly adopted pup in the crate.
+We have found that Soda Pup slow feeders are by far the most durable and least likely to be destroyed.
+Feed your newly adopted pup in its crate.

 - Travel crate or restraint/safety item for the car.
-Don't travel with loose dogs.
+Don't travel with loose dogs in the car!
 We recommend you use a soft travel crate to transport your newly adopted canine.
 There are alternatively other types of restraints for the car and safety items available on the market.
+You can purchase a clip for the safety belt and pair it with a harness as another safe and sound option.

 & last, but not least,